Local Plan: employment and industry review

 Telephone: 07519 628 064 or 01403 783 276

-The hearing sessions for the examination of the Local Plan begin on Thursday 22 February and will conclude Tuesday 22 February.
-The purpose of the hearings is for the Planning Inspector to examine matters relating to the ‘soundness’ of the plan in more detail.
+The hearing sessions for the examination of the Local Plan began on Tuesday 20 February and concluded on Wednesday 21 February.
+There was a possible contingency day which has been allocated on Thursday 22 February.
+The purpose of the hearings was for the Planning Inspector to examine matters relating to the ‘soundness’ of the plan in more detail.
 These matters are identified in the main issues and questions paper prepared by the Planning Inspector.

-The hearings are to be held at: Town Hall, Wandsworth High Street, SW18 2PU
+The hearings were held at: Town Hall, Wandsworth High Street, SW18 2PU.

 The format of the examination has still to be decided by the Inspector, as they may decide to carry out the examination through written representations or a mixture with hearing sessions.
 The precise date for the opening of any formal hearing part of the examination into the Local Plan will be decided by the Inspector.
 Once available a timetable will be published which will give an overview of the scheduled hearings.